6.2.3 Bell Inequality#

 Overview#

 How can one certify that a state is entangled without reconstructing it in full?
-The answer is an entanglement witness: a single Hermitian observable whose expectation value exceeds a known classical bound only if the state is entangled.
-The Bell inequalities are the most famous historical example — they express classical bounds on correlation sums that every separable state must obey.
+The answer is an entanglement witness: a single Hermitian observable whose expectation value exceeds a classical bound only if the state is entangled.
+The Bell inequalities are the most famous example — classical bounds on correlation sums that every separable state must obey.
 Quantum violation of a Bell inequality therefore certifies entanglement, and more: it rules out any local hidden variable description of nature.
-We develop the general witness framework, then specialize to the CHSH inequality, its quantum (Tsirelson) bound \(2\sqrt{2}\), and the loophole-free experimental confirmations.
+We develop the witness framework, then turn to the Einstein-Podolsky-Rosen incompleteness argument and the local hidden variable program it motivates, before specializing to the CHSH inequality, its Tsirelson bound \(2\sqrt{2}\), and the loophole-free experimental confirmations.
 Finally we establish the no-communication theorem and the teleportation protocol — showing that entanglement powers nonlocal correlations without enabling faster-than-light signaling.

 Entanglement Witnesses#